Lasha Jakobia: Georgia

 In April 2003, he returned to his homeland for Dinamo Tbilisi.
 But in summer 2003, he left for FC Tbilisi, another Georgian club.

 Greece & Ukraine

-In January 2004, he moved to Greece for Giannina, signed a two-year contract.
+In January 2004, he moved to Greece for PAS Giannina, signed a two-year contract.
 But at the end of season, he moved, this time to Metalist Kharkiv, which is the longest club he played, from summer 2004 to winter 2007, except 2006/07 season spent on Arsenal Kiev.

 In December 2007, he signed a two-year contract with Vorskla Poltava.

 In late 2009 he was disqualified until March 2010 for testing positive for doping.
 He said that he drank wine laced with methadone to help with his depression caused by several of his relatives dying in a short period of time.

 International career

 A former U21 internationals, Jakobia received his first call-up on 18 August 2004 against Moldova. he also in the squad of Georgian side in UEFA Euro 2008 qualifying.
 He was call-up to the first match in August 2006, but just played three matches in the campaign in September and October 2007.